 \subsubsection{Experiment 3 (Locomotion condition)}

 In Experiment 3, participants were presented with two conditions: LOC and LOC+RM+EC.
-In both conditions, MOFU alternated between locomotion and stopping with a cycle period of 2 s, consisting of 1.5 s of locomotion followed by 0.5 s of stopping.
-In the LOC+RM+EC condition, expansion-contraction was executed only during locomotion phases and withheld during stops.
-Expansion and contraction alternated across locomotion cycles, beginning with expansion on the first cycle.
+In both conditions, MOFU alternated between locomotion and stopping with a 2 s cycle, comprising 1.5 s of locomotion followed by 0.5 s of stopping.
+In the LOC+RM+EC condition, expansion--contraction occurred only during locomotion phases and was withheld during stops.
+The expansion and contraction phases alternated across locomotion cycles, beginning with expansion on the first cycle.